jowenzero/zeds-playground-demo/README.md

 ![ZeDS Banner](https://cdn.discordapp.com/attachments/565401989836570629/667067073859420190/ZedsBanner.PNG)
 ## ZeDS: Zero Day Shadow
 Set in the year 21XX, a technological island called Kalta was born to balance out technology worldwide by research, development and distribution in a balanced way, and to keep tech information infinitely free around the globe.
 It is the most advanced island in the world with all kinds of people from all parts of the world living in Kalta.
-By being a very valuable island full of cutting-edge technology, people living on the deep part of Kalta started rebeling for power.
-When the inbalance of power arises and chaos spread all around Kalta, two mysterious anti-heroes shows up to save the island...maybe?
+By being a very valuable island full of cutting-edge technology, people living on the deep part of Kalta started rebelling for power.
+When the imbalance of power arises and chaos spread all around Kalta, two mysterious anti-heroes shows up to save the island...maybe?
 ## Demo Characters
 ### Emilibot
 ![Emilibot](https://cdn.discordapp.com/attachments/565401989836570629/667076673346207773/unknown.png)